kevinliang43/Santorini_Game/2/README.md

 - jackson-databind-2.9.6.jar: included for use of JSON Object Mapper

 <h2>How to Run Tests</h2>
-Within the aux folder, there is a test file with JUnit testing, MainTest.
+The full path to the test file is 2/aux/test/MainTest.java.
+The test file contains multiple JUnit tests within the MainTest class.
 We've tested for the following cases:

 Strings